LoaderB0T/textarea-selection-bounds/README.md

 **textarea-selection-bounds** is a simple library that allows you to get the bounds of a selection in a textarea or text input element.
 It is written in TypeScript and has no dependencies.
 It is perfect to overlay content on top of a textarea or text input element that should follow the selection.

 `top` & `left` are the coordinates of the top-left corner of the selection.
-They are relative to the window. `width` & `height` are the dimensions of the selection.
+They are relative to the window (fixed). `width` & `height` are the dimensions of the selection.

+⚠️ Caution ⚠️: If you want to style an element that follows the selection, make sure to set the `position` of the element to `fixed` and use the `top` and `left` values from the bounds object.

 ## Demo 🚀